Arthur Stockwell joined the Gainesville Housing Authority Commission in April of 2012.

-Mr. Stockwell has attended The University of Texas, The University of Houston, The University of Florida, Harvard Law School and he is a Six Sigma Black Belt.
+Mr. Stockwell has attended the University of Texas, the University of Houston, the University of Florida and Harvard Law School, and he is a Six Sigma Black Belt.

 To support the community Mr. Stockwell currently serves as the Chairman of the Gainesville Housing Authority, the Gainesville Housing Development and Management Company, the GRACE Marketplace Charity Support Foundation, the GNV4ALL Housing and Transportation Committee and Greater Alachua Trail Keepers.
 He is also a certified NAMI instructor and a member of the Bicycle Pedestrian Advisory Board.

 Angela N. Tharpe has more than 15 years of entrepreneurial, community, economic development and real estate experience.

 Tharpe is currently the Executive Vice President to Nathan S. Collier at The Collier Companies in Gainesville, Florida.
 The Collier Companies is the largest private owner/operator/developer of student housing in the southeast with over 10,000 units across Florida, Georgia, and Oklahoma.
 In a previous role as Vice President and Director of Asset Management, Tharpe participated in or closed over $850 million in student housing real estate transactions and played a key role in the strategic growth of the company through partnerships with institutional investors such as GMAC and SEB Immobilien-Investment GmbH.